Dehing Patkai National Park: Flora

 The different trees of this four-layered rainforest are laden with many exotic species of orchids and bromeliads.
 There is an abundance of ferns, epiphytes, wild banana, orchids, arums, climbers and lianas in this humid forest habitat.
 Some of the important tree species found in this forest area are – Hollong, Mekai, Dhuna, Uriyam, Nahar, Chamkothal, Bher, Hollock, Nahor, Ou–tenga (elephant apple), different species of Ficus spp. etc. The towering Hollong tree which is also the State Tree of Assam dominates the emergent layer of this rainforest.

 The forest type according of Champion and Seth's classification is Upper Assam valley tropical evergreen forest.

 The important species of over wood are Dipterocarpus macrocarpus, Mesua ferrea, Castanopsis indica, Shorea assamica, Vatica lanceaefolia, Amoora wallichii, Dysoxylum binectiferum etc. The other species found in the understorey are Garcinia lanceifolia, Michelia muni, Baccaurea sapida, Bischofia javanica, Myristica limifolia etc. The shrub and herb layer has Glochidion spp., Alpinia spp., Mallotus philippensis, wild banana, tree fern, pepper etc. The ground cover mainly has Melastoma, Leea and other species.

 Ethnic groups

 The Dihing Patkai Forest region has a rich cultural heritage.
-There are more than a dozen different ethnic groups living in the area including the indigenous Assamese communities, particularly Tai Phake, Khamyang, Khampti, Singpho, Nocte, Chutia, Ahom, Kaibarta, Moran, Burmese, and Nepali people.
+There are more than a dozen different ethnic groups living in the area including the indigenous communities, particularly Tai Phake, Khamyang, Khampti, Singpho, Nocte, Chutia, Ahom, Kaibarta, Moran, Burmese, and Nepali people.
 Tea-tribes were brought by the British to work in the tea plantations.